Variable Annuity Fraud Attorney

 The FINRA Arbitration Process

 Most disputes between investors and brokerage firms are resolved through FINRA arbitration rather than court litigation.
-The process typically follows these steps:
+The process typically follows these stages:

 Step 1: Case Evaluation